My IBM Log in Subscribe

 Retail

 Generative AI excels at handling diverse data sources such as emails, images, videos, audio files and social media content.
 This unstructured data forms the backbone for creating models and the ongoing training of generative AI, so it can remain useful over time.
-Leveraging this unstructured data can extend benefits to various aspects of retail operations, including enhancing customer service through chatbots and facilitating more effective email routing.
-In practice, this could mean guiding users to the appropriate resources, whether that’s connecting them with the right agent or directing them to user guides and FAQs.
+Using this unstructured data can extend benefits to various aspects of retail operations, including enhancing customer service through chatbots and facilitating more effective email routing.
+In practice, these benefits may include guiding users to the appropriate resources, whether that’s connecting them with the right agent or directing them to user guides and FAQs.

 Transportation